vaultec81/docs/docs/cli/commands.md

 Configure and manipulate email pipeline in Mailscript from the cli

 VERSION
-  mailscript/0.3.18 darwin-x64 node-v15.3.0
+  mailscript/0.3.27 darwin-x64 node-v14.3.0

 USAGE
   $ mailscript [COMMAND]

 TOPICS
+  actions    add an action
-  accessories  configure your accessories addresses    configure your email addresses keys         configure keys for your email addresses sync         import/export configuration between files and Mailscript workflows    configure your workflows
+  addresses  configure your email addresses keys       add an address key sync       import/export configuration between files and Mailscript triggers   add a trigger workflows  configure your workflows

 COMMANDS
-  help       display help for mailscript login      sign up or login to your account send       send an email from one of your addresses usernames  manipulate usernames
+  daemon     Run a daemon to execute scripts on email arrival help       display help for mailscript login send       send an email from a mailscript address usernames  manipulate usernames
 ```